-Youth Engagement Solutions ltd (YES) is a charity based in North West London, formed in 2015 after existing since 2011 as a project within a parent organisation.
+Youth Engagement Solutions Ltd (YES) is a charity based in North West London, formed in the summer of 2015, after previously existing as a project within a parent charity.

-YES work across London from our main office in the London Borough of Brent, and aim to improve the lives of disadvantaged young people.
+YES work across London from our main office in the London Borough of Brent, and aim to improve the lives of disadvantaged young people across the capital.
 YES work with service users aged 10-30, providing: employment, enterprise, education, mentoring, health & wellbeing, physical activities and football provision for adult service users; whilst positively engaging school age children through football coaching, enrichment programmes and intervention, sport and educational workshops.

 YES work independently, or in partnership with public, private and other third/voluntary sector organisations, and will always consider projects encompassing shared values, funding, outcomes and effectiveness.
 YES are happy to take the lead or provide individual aspects of provision for other organisations as required.